For students on the path of Vajrayana and Great Perfection (Dzogchen)

 The course is taught by Pema Khandro whose background of growing up in North America has provided her with an understanding of Western culture and learning styles.
 Thus the Vajrayana Training offers advanced esoteric teachings in a modern format.
 She engages straightforward language with a supportive teaching methodology that offers lecture, question and answer, slide shows with outlines of the material, recordings of the class for viewing and reference and the support of an assisting instructor who will follow up with one on one conversations after each class.
 The training is given in the accessible format of live web-cast teachings to keep Vajrayana accessible despite the demands of modern life.

-- Once a month web-class.
+- Twice a month web-class.

 - This focuses on major texts of the Nyingma tradition in shedra style format of reading the texts line by line and reviewing the meaning and principles.